 Moreover, Optenni Lab’s Antenna Array module uses the individual EM-simulated port radiation patterns in the beamforming and calculation of the total system efficiency.

 Optenni Lab — Connection to network analyzers

-Optenni Lab can be easily interfaced with network analyzers to read measured impedance data from network analyzers and to optimize matching circuits in real time based on the changing measurement data.
+Optenni Lab can easily be interfaced with network analyzers to read measured impedance data and to optimize matching circuits in real time based on the measurement data.
+If the impedance environment is changed, e.g. the antenna is placed near to a phantom head, the simulated matched antenna performance gets updated accordingly.
 Network analyzers from the following manufacturers are supported:

 Optenni Lab supports LAN, USB, GPIB and COM interface connections to network analyzers, depending upon the model.

 The following video demonstrates the use of Optenni Lab VNA link in matching circuit synthesis.